How to get vaccinated against COVID-19?

 Minors must be accompanied by a legal representative and must present a duly completed authorisation form (either joint authorisation from their legal representatives, or sole authorisation if they only have one legal representative).
 This can be downloaded below.

-To make an appointment, those wishing to be vaccinated can:
+To make an appointment, those wishing to be vaccinated can contact the CHPG Screening Centre only by telephone at 97.98.83.02.

 The whole population is susceptible to contracting COVID-19.